SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    after the instance it references is deallocated.
    You will never encounter unexpected behavior in this situation.
-   Your app will always crash reliably, although you should, of course, avoid it doing so.
+   Your app will always crash reliably, although you should, of course, prevent it from doing so.

 The following example defines two classes, ``Customer`` and ``CreditCard``, which model a bank customer and a possible credit card for that customer.